 Gary Dorothy Imageville

 Gary Dorothy Imageville, located just steps away, showcases the fine art photography of Palm Springs’ photographer Gary Dorothy.
 Recognized nationally and internationally for his landscapes and architectural works, Dorothy’s keen eye captures the essence of his subjects, creating artworks that are visually striking and emotionally evocative.
-Through landscapes that showcase the beauty of the desert and architectural themes, Dorothy celebrates the diversity and vibrancy of life in classic black-and-whites, as well as vibrant color.
+Through landscapes that showcase the beauty of the desert and architectural themes, Dorothy celebrates the diversity and vibrancy of life in both classic black-and-whites and vibrant colors.
 Choose them as framed fine art pieces or as decorative canvases.

 Lost Your Mind Art Gallery